What Are the Signs That Breast Cancer Has Spread?

 Although metastatic breast cancer can potentially occur in any bone in the body, it most often affects the ribs, spine, pelvis and long bones in the arms and legs.
 Breast cancer that has spread to the bones may cause:

-- Sudden bone pain, such as hip or back pain, which may feel similar to the discomfort associated with arthritis or exercise strain
+- Sudden bone pain, such as hip or back pain, which may feel similar to the discomfort associated with arthritis or exercise strain but is persistent or progressively worse even with rest or conservative measures

 - An increased risk of bone fractures that result from minimal trauma, such as a minor fall